th3o6a1d/conf_scraper/README.md

 # LDS General Conference Talk Scraper

+- For those interest in analyzing semantic trends in official LDS teachings.
-Requires python 3 and scrapy package.
+- Requires python 3 and scrapy package.

 ```
 pip3 install scrapy
 python3 scraper.py
 ```

-- Output will be saved as `talks.json`.
+- Output will be saved as `talks.csv`.
-- With current settings, takes
+- With current settings, takes a few hours.
 - Sample Output:

 ```